typelogic/react-native-bluetooth-secure/README.md

 # react-native-bluetooth-secure

 Secure Bluetooth Communication with Authenticated Encryption.
+This secure Bluetooth communication does not need pairing.
 The **iOS** is still in progress.

 ## Installation